 Finding qualified candidates is consistently ranked as one of the most pressing challenges facing recruiters.
-In 2020 and beyond, it's only going to be more challenging.
+In 2021 and beyond, it is only going to be more challenging.
 But with the right recruitment strategy, you can find the best candidates and hire them before someone else does.

 The Problems Hiring Managers Will Face in 2021

 Hiring strategies need to adapt to this new reality.
-Companies who continue with their old recruiting methods will find that they routinely miss out on the best candidates unless they get lucky—which isn't a viable strategy.
+Companies that continue with their old recruitment process will find that they routinely miss out on the best candidates unless they get lucky—which is not a viable strategy.

 How to Meet 2021’s Hiring Demands

 This might seem counterintuitive.
 It would be easier to hire someone who matches the job requirements exactly.
 But how often can you find someone who exactly matches the description?